 5. Train Your Team

-User adoption is critical to the success of your software implementation.
-Provide comprehensive training for all relevant staff, including both technical and non-technical users.
-Training should cover:
+User adoption is crucial.
+Provide comprehensive training for both technical and non-technical users, covering:

 Overcoming Common Implementation Challenges